Nimba-Solutions/Docs-Unlocked/README.md

 Docs Unlocked consists of two main components:

 1. **Lightning Web Component** - The Salesforce component that displays your documentation
-2. **Content Files** - Your markdown files organized in folders, stored in a ZIP StaticResource
+2. **Content Files** - Your markdown files organized in folders, stored in a ZIP StaticResource ([learn more](/public/content/01.getting-started/02.basic-usage.md#automatic-vs-manual-navigation)).

-Navigation is automatically generated from your file structure.
-You can also provide a `manifest.yaml` file for full control ([learn more](/public/content/01.getting-started/02.basic-usage.md#automatic-vs-manual-navigation)).

 ## Quick Start